RaphaelBajon/canyonbpy/README.md

-# CANYON-B Python (canyonbpy)
+# CanyonbPy: CANYON-B Python

 A Python implementation of CANYON-B (CArbonate system and Nutrients concentration from hYdrological properties and Oxygen using Neural networks) based on [Bittig et al., 2018](https://doi.org/10.3389/fmars.2018.00328).
 It was developped from the MATLAB [CANYON-B v1.0](https://github.com/HCBScienceProducts/CANYON-B).

 ## Features

-- Calculate macronutrients and carbonate system variables using CANYON-B neural network
+- [x] Calculate macronutrients and carbonate system variables using CANYON-B neural network

 ## Installation

-You can install canyonbpy using pip:
+You can install `canyonbpy` using pip:

 ```bash
 pip install canyonbpy